Noreen21/openshift-mcp-server/examples/private-cluster-config.md

-# Private OpenShift Cluster Configuration Examples
+# Private OpenShift Cluster Configuration for MCP Server

+This guide shows how to configure the OpenShift MCP Server to access private OpenShift clusters that are not directly accessible from your local development environment.

 ## 1. VPN Connection Setup